krother/speech_projects/speaking_basics/speech_purpose.md

 * Which parts of the speech did support the speech purpose?
 * Which parts of the speech distracted from the speech purpose?
 * How could the speech purpose be made clearer?

-## Authors

-Based on text written by Magdalena Rother and Ulrike Münzner.
-Edited by Kristian Rother.
-Available under the conditions of the Creative Commons Attribution Non-commercial Share-alike License 4.0.